opnfv/fuel/docs/release/installation/installation.instruction.rst

    | Tenant VM             | VM running in the cloud                                 |
    +-----------------------+---------------------------------------------------------+

-In the baremetal deploy all bridges but "mcpcontrol" are linux bridges.
-For the Jumpserver, if they are already created they will be used; otherwise they will be created.
+In the baremetal deploy all bridges but "mcpcontrol" are Linux bridges.
+For the Jumpserver, it is required to pre-configure at least the admin_br bridge for the PXE/Admin.
 For the targets, the bridges are created by the deploy script.

 **Note**: A virtual network "mcpcontrol" is always created.
 For baremetal deploys, PXE bridge is used for baremetal node provisioning, while "mcpcontrol" is used to provision the infrastructure VMs only.

 Steps to Start the Automatic Deploy